GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

 on the details pane described below.
 Zooming into this graph is done by selecting the desired region in the wavefront graph above.
 Additionally, zooming in on a single event can be done by selecting the event and clicking on ‘Zoom to selection’.
+More information can be found under the :ref:`Zoom Controls<zoom_controls>` section.

-Users may use the combo-box on the top left to visualize events in different ways:
+Users may use the **Color by** combo-box on the top left to visualize events in different ways:

--  **Color by queue.** Default, and shows which events were submitted to graphics or async compute queues.
+-  **Color by queue.** Default.
+Shows which events were submitted to graphics or async compute queues.
 In addition, the CP marker is shown in a unique color, as well as the barriers and layout transitions so they can be easily distinguished.
 Note that barrier and layout transitions